 “The visions of romance were over.
 Catherine was completely awakened.
 Henry’s address, short as it had been, had more thoroughly opened her eyes to the extravagance of her late fancies than all their several disappointments had done.
 Most grievously was she humbled.
 Most bitterly did she cry. […] Her folly, which now seemed even criminal, was all exposed”Northanger Abbey, Vol 2 Ch 10

-Mr. Tilney was the source of Catherine’s redirection towards a moral education, the hero to our heroine, who just so happens to be a clergyman– a similar situation happens in Mansfield Park.
-While the scene, a male character– the hero– telling the heroine off for her moral failings, causing a sharp redirection, also occurs in Emma.
+Mr Tilney was the source of Catherine’s redirection towards a moral education, the hero to our heroine, who just so happens to be a clergyman, a similar situation happens in Mansfield Park.
+The situation, a male character (the hero) telling the heroine off for her moral failings, causing a sharp redirection, also occurs in Emma.

-The heroine of Mansfield Park, Fanny (whose mother married to disoblige her family) is sent off at 10 years old to her rich aunt, whose own daughters had a governess and were taught by an instructress as well as “proper masters”.
-Her cousins thought that Fanny, who “could read, work, and write, but she had been taught nothing more” was “prodigiously stupid” for not knowing geography and music but the narrator, Jane, lets the readers know that
+The heroine of Mansfield Park, Fanny (whose mother married to disoblige her family) is sent off at ten years old to her rich aunt, whose own daughters had a governess and were taught by an instructress as well as “proper masters”.
+Her cousins thought that Fanny, who “could read, work, and write, but she had been taught nothing more” was “prodigiously stupid” for not knowing geography and music but Jane lets the readers know that:

 “it is not very wonderful that with all their promising talents and early information, they should be entirely deficient in the less common acquirements of self-knowledge, generosity, and humility.”Mansfield Park, Ch 2

 Jane believed that moral education was more important, more foundational, than book smarts and accomplishments; and once again, Jane believes that it is their mother’s job to provide it but…